jruss06/boxmenu/README.md

 This is a simple script to generate openbox menus while avoiding external dependencies.

+## Go Version
+There is now a golang branch that has most of the same features but has better performace and no python dependency (standalone executable)

+### python
+real	0m0.045s

+user	0m0.038s

+sys	0m0.007s
+### go
+real	0m0.003s

+user	0m0.004s

+sys	0m0.000s

 ## Install
 Simply download the script and place in your path.